 The self-timer works only in photo mode, and can be set from 0, 2, 5, or 10 seconds.
 The self-timer setting is ‘sticky’ and will be retained even after the camera is power cycled.
 This means you can use it even without the app.
 With the self-timer, you’ll have time to move your hand or yourself away from the camera before taking the photo.

 The manual exposure works only in photo mode.
 With it you can choose ISO from 100 to 3200 in one stop increments.
-Shutter speed can be from 1 sec. to 1/4000, also in 1 stop increments.
+Shutter speed can be from 60 sec. to 1/4000, also in 1 stop increments (firmware 63 extended the shutter speed to 60 seconds).
 The exposure settings are not “sticky.”
 They work only while the camera is connected to the app.

 Kandao Qoocam sample videos and sample photos; image quality